lArtemis13l/Quadruple-Tank-Control-via-KAN-and-LTV-MPC/README.md

 8. Return to STM32CubeIDE (with **Alt+Tab** shortcut on Windows) and press F8 to resume the debugging process.
 9. Return back to the Jupyter Notebook and wait for the simulation to finish.
 Matplotlib instance would generate the plot upon completion.

-Contact the repository author (**@lArtemis13l**) on socials or open a GitHub issue for questions regarding the code implementation.
+Contact the repository author (**@lArtemis13l**) on socials or open a GitHub issue for questions and issues regarding the code implementation.